o-ran-sc/it-dep/docs/installation-aux.rst

 Edit the recipe files RIC_INFRA_RECIPE_EXAMPLE and RIC_PLATFORM_RECIPE_EXAMPLE.
 In particular the following values often need adaptation to local deployments:

-1. Docker registry URL;
+#.
+Docker registry URL;
-2. Docker registry credential;
+#.
+Docker registry credential;
-3. Helm repo credential;
+#.
+Helm repo credential;
-4. Component docker container image tags.
+#.
+Component docker container image tags.

 Deploying the Infrastructure and Platform Groups
 ------------------------------------------------

-After the recipes are edited, the Near Realtime RIIC is ready to be deployed.
+After the recipes are edited, the Near Realtime RIC is ready to be deployed.

 .. code:: bash